MehriBacem/donkey/docs/guide/install_software.md

 # Install Software

 This guide will help you to setup the software to run Donkey on your Raspberry Pi, as well as the host PC operating system of your choice.
+This guide uses a fork maintained by Robocar Store, if you would like to use the default Donkey Car software, please follow the instructions on [official instructions](http://docs.donkeycar.com/guide/install_software/).

 * Setup [RaspberryPi](#get-the-raspberry-pi-working)
 * Setup [Linux Host PC](#install-donkeycar-on-linux)